NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 git config --global user.email "mona_lisa@gmail.com"
 ```

-!!! tip
+> **Tip** <br>
-    If you have several accounts (*e.g.* both a GitHub and Bitbucket account),
+> If you have several accounts (*e.g.* both a GitHub and Bitbucket account),
-    and thereby several different usernames, you can configure git on
+> and thereby several different usernames, you can configure git on
-    a per-repository level.
+> a per-repository level.
 Change directory into the relevant local git
-    repository and run `git config user.name "Mona Lisa"`.
+> repository and run `git config user.name "Mona Lisa"`.
 This will set the
-    default username for that repository only.
+> default username for that repository only.

 You will also need to configure the default branch name to be `main` instead of
 `master`: